daddinuz/watchdog/README.md

 Watchdog is a C99-compliant memory tracer library useful to find memory leaks or analyze memory usage of your programs.
 Basically Watchdog creates a layer over the C stdlib.h routines used to manage memory such as 'malloc'/'free' in order to maintain the whole "history" of your dynamic allocated variables with a small overhead over performances and memory.
-This feature may come in handy in development stage, during a memory leak hunting session, while analyzing the memory bottle-neck of you program, or for smaller applications, it can just help to focus on coding leaving the boiler plate of memory de-allocation to the basic garbage collection utility that Watchdog provides.
+This feature may come in handy in development stage, during a memory leak hunting session, while analyzing the memory bottle-neck of you program, or for smaller applications, it can help to focus on coding leaving the boiler plate of memory de-allocation to the basic garbage collection utility that Watchdog provides.

-This is the memory report of the example program under the examples/ folder:
+This is the memory report of the example program under the `examples/` folder:

 ```bash
 $ ./bin/example